nicokurtovic/vis_handling/README.md

 ## Extract the visibilities of your gas emission

 The gas emission in a measurement set (from now on, ms files) is contained in channels, which are grouped in spectral windows.
-For this example, we will assume that only *one spectral window* is present in the ms file.
-For multiple spectral windows, please check what to do if I have multiple spectral windows.
+In this example, we will assume that only *one spectral window* is present in the ms file.
+You can check this by doing *listobs* in [CASA](https://casaguides.nrao.edu/index.php/ALMA_Tutorials).
+For multiple spectral windows, please check the Section ``what to do if I have multiple spectral windows".

 The necessary functions to extract the visibilities of each channel are in the file *CO_to_ascii.py*, which you should not need to modify.
 For the extraction of the visibilities, we will executre the code *CO_uvtable_extraction.py*, which is further explained in this Section.

-The first step in extracting the visibilities is to execute this file, as well as importing the [analysis utilities](https://casaguides.nrao.edu/index.php/Analysis_Utilities) of [CASA](https://casaguides.nrao.edu/index.php/ALMA_Tutorials) ([CASA Team et al., 2022](https://ui.adsabs.harvard.edu/abs/2022PASP..134k4501C/abstract); [Hunter et al., 2023](https://ui.adsabs.harvard.edu/abs/2023PASP..135g4501H/abstract)).
+The first step in extracting the visibilities is to call the *CO_to_ascii.py* functions, as well as importing the [analysis utilities](https://casaguides.nrao.edu/index.php/Analysis_Utilities) of CASA ([CASA Team et al., 2022](https://ui.adsabs.harvard.edu/abs/2022PASP..134k4501C/abstract); [Hunter et al., 2023](https://ui.adsabs.harvard.edu/abs/2023PASP..135g4501H/abstract)).

 ```
 # Import the analysis scripts, available in: